drhaz/drhaz.github.io/_pages/about.md

 Associate Scientist at the [WIYN Observatory](http://www.wiyn.org), in Tucson, AZ (USA)

-If you want to leave a message, please use to <a href="/_pages/contact"> contact form</a>.
+If you want to leave a message, please use the <a href="/_pages/contact"> contact form</a>.
 I can receive pgp encrypted emails.
 Feel free to fetch my <a href="/static/0BDD9EB4.asc"> pgp public key</a>.

 Professional activities:
 ====